t83714/fractal-component/examples/Counter/README.md

 ## API / Interface
 ### Component Properties
+- namespacePrefix: String.
+Optional.
+Used to extend component's namespace (without impact component's internal namespace) so that two components' namespaces have a common part.
+It will impact the action multicast dispatch.
 - styles: Can used to replace the built-in styling.
 Accepts [JSS styling object](https://github.com/cssinjs/jss/blob/master/docs/json-api.md)

 ### Action Interface